IanWhitney/resume_sinatra/views/job_07_2003_ssai.markdown

 Web Application Developer
 Senior Service America
-7/2003 - Present
+7/2003 &ndash; Present

 ## Wrote and maintain a collection of data-entry applications in Rails
-- Used to enroll, verify and track participants in a Federal job-training program as well as a computer-skills education course
+- Developed tools to enroll, verify and track participants in a Federal job-training program as well as a computer-skills education course
-- Integrates with an external accounting system to track spending and budgets
+- Integrated these applications with an external accounting system to track spending and budgets
-- Along with the main data-entry pages, the system has a variety of features
+- Continually added new features and tools, such as:
-  - AJAX UX, used to handle long-running requests and prevent frequent full-page reloads
+  - AJAX UX, used to handle prevent frequent full-page reloads and long-running requests
     - Implemented with both Prototype and JQuery
   - Multi-step 'wizard' forms for lengthy and complex tasks
   - User and system administration pages